AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 **4.2 | Deals by Marketing Channel**

-This report would essentially be the same as the first Bizible Attribution Touchpoint example (4.1) except the metric has now changed from open Opportunities to closed won Deals.
+This report would essentially be the same as the first Buyer Attribution Touchpoint example (4.1) except the metric has now changed from open Opportunities to closed won Deals.
 The metric should always be what informs which attribution model to use.
 Considering we’re now looking at closed won Deals and their related BATs, we should use a model that represents the entire buyer’s journey (Deal).
 This ensures any marketing touch track during the buyer’s journey receives attribution credit:

 <table>
  <tbody>